reactive/data-client/docs/rest/api/All.md

 ---

 <head>
-  <title>schema.All - Access every entity in the Rest Hooks store</title>
+  <title>schema.All - Access every entity in the Reactive Data Client store</title>
 </head>

 import Tabs from '@theme/Tabs';